LuxoftAKutsan/sdl_evolution/proposals/nnnn-remote_atf_testing.md

 ## Alternatives considered

-Force OEM to use TCP and web-sockets for HMI communication
+Determine to use TCP and web-sockets for HMI communication by OEM.